prince11jose/pinstall/README.md

 # Add to PATH (add this to your ~/.bashrc or ~/.zshrc)
 export PATH="$HOME/.local/bin:$PATH"

-# Now use it anywhere
+# Now use it anywhere - auto-detection
+pinstall --app=go --ver=1.24.4

+# Or specify manually if needed
 pinstall --linux --ubuntu --x64 --app=go --ver=1.24.4
 ```